aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-word/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTM to Word</h2>

+XLTM is a Microsoft Excel Open XML Macro-Enabled Template file format which is used to store spreadsheet data with macros.
+It is a combination of XLSM and XLSX file formats.
+XLTM files are used to store data in a tabular format and can be used to create complex spreadsheets with macros.
+However, XLTM files are not supported by many applications and programs.
+Therefore, it is necessary to convert XLTM files to a more widely supported format such as Microsoft Word.

+<h2>How Aspose.Total helps for XLTM to Word Conversion</h2>
-For a Python developer, who is trying to add a XLTM to WORD conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and WORD files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers to automate the conversion process of XLTM to Word.
+It is a full package of various APIs dealing different formats including XLTM and WORD files.
+The conversion process is mainly in two steps.
+Firstly, use Aspose.Cells for Python via .NET API to convert XLTM file to HTML.
+After that, by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to manipulate spreadsheets.
+It can read, write, and convert spreadsheets in various formats such as XLS, XLSX, XLTM, CSV, HTML, PDF, and many more.
+It also provides features to create, modify, and delete worksheets, rows, columns, and cells.

+The Aspose.Words for Python via .NET API provides features to create, modify, and convert documents in various formats such as DOC, DOCX, HTML, PDF, and many more.
+It also provides features to insert, delete, and replace text, images, and other objects in documents.

+By using Aspose.Total for Python via .NET, developers can easily automate the conversion process of XLTM to Word.
+It is a comprehensive package of APIs that can help developers to quickly and easily convert XLTM files to Word documents.

 {{% /blocks/products/pf/feature-page-summary %}}